msmolyakov/awesome-waves/README.md

 ### Projects

 - [Neutrino](https://github.com/ventuary-lab/neutrino-contract) - An algorithmic price-stable cryptocurrency protocol collateralized by WAVES token.
+- [Billy](https://iambilly.app) - A motivation tool for teams.
+Billy offers a product to create an atmosphere of cooperation, focus the company on the core values, and incentivize sharing by creating an in-team economy.
 - [Ventuary-DAO](https://alpha.ventuary.space/) - Sandbox dedicated to filtering dApp ideas and stimulating the Waves community to take part in Web 3.0 adoption.
 - [Tokenomica](https://tokenomica.com/) - Security Tokens Issuance Platform.
 Create and trade digital assets with ease and confidence.
 - [LIGA](https://ligatokens.io/) - A platform with tokenized sport events, enabling you to deal with real-time rates and to trade your personal predictions with others.